Room Change Process

 - Make modifications to the agreement

-- If the issue is not resolved after RA assistance, contact the ARD to arrange a room mediation
+- If the issue is not resolved after RA assistance, contact the AAC to arrange a room mediation

 - This meeting will determine the next steps of the process on a case by case basis

-If you have any questions regarding the Room Change Process, please talk with your Resident Assistant or with the Resident Director or Assistant Resident Director for your building.
+If you have any questions regarding the Room Change Process, please talk with your Resident Assistant or with the Area Coordinator or Assistant Area Coordinator for your building.